samhiatt/avian_vocalizations/report/avian-vocalizations-report.md

 ![Correlation: Accuracy and Total Duration of Audio](../notebooks/Model Inference and Testing_files/Model Inference and Testing_7_2.png){#fig:accuracy_correlation}

 @Fig:accuracy_correlation shows a slight negative correlation between the total duration of audio samples and the species class accuracy.
 The species with shorter samples in the collection end up with greater test accuracy.
 The `Elegant Tern` species appears to be an outlier.
 It's scoring 100%.
-It is also a species that is under-represented in terms of total duration of audio.
+It is also a species that is under-represented in terms of the total duration of audio.
 This is further evidence of data leakage that should be fixed.

 # Conclusion